kang1027/After/README.md

 # After
 This Game is made at Netmable Game Academic Group.

-# After making process in PresentationData
+# See Presentation Data for the After production process.